CarbonicSoda/natural-log/README.md

 // index.tsx
 import { Natlog } from "natural-log";

-// Initialize
+// initialize
 new Natlog();

-// Or with options
+// or with options
 new Natlog({...});
 ```